 Behind Every Olympian is a Great Physical Therapist

 The answer to that questions is absolutely not.
 Although talent and a healthy body are necessary to make the Olympics, it is not something that comes easy or is accomplished by the athlete alone.
 Every Olympian has to find that delicate balance between training at an intensely high level and staying healthy in the process.
-The majority of Olympians can rattle off a list of injuries that they have endured, have fought through and have recovered from.
-Making the Olympics requires a team behind you: from parents to coaches, doctors and most of all, to your physical therapists.
+The majority of Olympians can rattle off a list of injuries that they have endured.
+Additionally, they can tell you about the ones they have fought through and have recovered from.
+Making the Olympics requires a team behind you.
+This includes parents, coaches, doctors, and most of all, your physical therapists.
 Behind every Olympian is a great physical therapist!

 How PTs Help Olympians